 This is a traditional southern French garlic mayonnaise at its best.
 Always makes me think of holidays.
-The other day I ate a generous dollop on some poached salmon with a large salad with nasturium flowers from the garden.
-Aioli is fantastic with poached or baked fish, cold meat or hard boiled eggs in a salad.
-If you like a more neutral-tasting mayo, you can use equal parts olive and a second cold-pressed (extra virgin) neutral tasting oil such as sunflower or rapeseed.
-Do not use refined (non cold-pressed) seed/nut oils as they are damaging to health.
+The other day I ate a generous dollop on some poached salmon with a large salad with nasturtium flowers from the garden.
+Aioli is fantastic with poached or baked fish, cold meat, or hard-boiled eggs in a salad.
+If you like a more neutral-tasting mayo, you can use equal parts olive and a second cold-pressed (extra virgin) neutral-tasting oil such as sunflower or rapeseed.
+Do not use refined (non-cold-pressed) seed/nut oils as they are damaging to health.
 Aioli will keep for about 5 days in a glass jar in the coldest part of the fridge.
 The garlic helps preserve the raw eggs.
 It’s quicker to make aioli using an electric whisk than with the pestle and mortar.
 But don’t try to make it in a blender because it never thickens up for me using one!

 For 4 servings:

 3 cloves garlic